Jakephillips55/Net-Positive-Makers/README.md

 ## Sequence Diagram

 The below diagram shows an example interaction between components on Arcade mode, when one of the paddles is moved by a bot.
-On Training mode there would be WebSocket calls made for both bots.
+On Training mode there would be WebSocket calls made for the second bot also.

 <img src="./images/sequence_diagram.png">